 The one of production looks to obtain an improvement.
-On the production levels, its name indicates that eliminating old branches, damaged or not being productive enough, favouring that younger ones replace them.
+On the production levels, its name indicates that eliminating old branches, damaged or unproductive enough, favoring younger ones replace them.

-Finally, the rejuvenation pruning in which most of the tree is trimmed, either due to most of the structures’ involvement due to some pathology of ageing.
+Finally, the rejuvenation pruning in which most of the tree is trimmed, either due to most of the structures’ involvement or some pathology of aging.

 It is not advisable to drastically carry it out, as this could cause stress to the avocado tree.

 Different avocado varieties have different harvesting seasons.
-For example, the Hass avocado season in Kenya starts from June’s months and runs through to the mid-month of September.
+For example, the Hass avocado season in Kenya starts in June and runs through to the mid-month of September.

-Whereas Fuerte seasons start a little earlier in March or April and take roughly three months to mature and then start bearing fruits, the first harvest peaks occur during July to August.
+Whereas the Fuerte seasons start a little earlier in March or April and take roughly three months to mature and bear fruits, the first harvest peaks occur from July to August.

 Avocado Farming in Kenya: Harvest and Marketing

-In Kenya, the avocado fruit is usually harvested between April and September.
+In Kenya, avocado fruit is usually harvested between April and September.

-After a period of 7- 10 days, check to see if they have softened without shrinking to know if they are now ready for harvesting.
+After 7- 10 days, check if they have softened without shrinking to know if they are now ready for harvesting.

 Avocado Harvesting, treatment, packaging, and storage